-All station systems are integrated and piloted by a programmable logic controller.
-This configuration ensures that working and living conditions inside the station are optimised allowing for the most energy efficient system in the world.
-The smart grid performance is 3 times better than with any conventional system.
-This centralised control also allows for remote monitoring during the winter.
+The station's systems are integrated and piloted by a programmable logic controller, which ensures optimal working and living conditions inside the station, and makes it the world's most energy efficient system.
+This smart grid is three times more efficient than any conventional system, and can be controlled remotely during winter.